-1.1 Throughout these Terms and Conditions (T&Cs) “We”, “Our” and similar personal pronouns means Autoelectro Ltd (full details are set out above) and “You” and similar pronouns means the customer identified in the Application.
+1.1 Throughout these Terms and Conditions (T&Cs) “We”, “Our”, “Us” and similar personal pronouns means Autoelectro Ltd and “You”, “Customer” and similar pronouns means the customer identified in the Application.

 1.3 Where the word “including” is followed by a list of examples, it shall be deemed to be immediately followed by the words “without limitation”.

-Goods: The starter motors, alternators or other equipment specified in an order
+Goods: Starter motors and alternators or other equipment specified in an order.

 you call a meeting of creditors or become the subject of a report or proposal to creditors, application, petition, arrangement or order under the Insolvency Act 1986 (unless for the purpose of a solvent restructuring, amalgamation or merger);